Covene/MerakiNewClientAlert-Covene/README.md

     - This requires a paid account with microsoft.
     - Other third-party email servers would also be acceptable but will not be covered in this script.
     - See reference guides below for instructions on how to configure the Azure integration.
-- Time is formatted to USA Centeral Timezone.
-- You want to re-run the get network clients check every 15 minutes.
+- You want to re-run the get network clients check every x minutes. (change the variable Sleeptime=x to change how long to wait between re-tries.)
-- This script will loop with the time.sleep function.
-You could remove this use a cron job, or windows task scheduler- which may be a better long term option.
-- You have [environment variables](https://www.freecodecamp.org/news/python-env-vars-how-to-get-an-environment-variable-in-python/) configured, that store your Meraki ORG ID, and Meraki API.
+- You have [environment variables](https://www.freecodecamp.org/news/python-env-vars-how-to-get-an-environment-variable-in-python/) configured, that store your Meraki API Key, and Azure communication resource string.
-- You have a file named **'NetworkIDresponse.json'** created, that contains a list of network IDs.
-This can be obtained through a get networks API call.
-See blog post at - [Covene.com](https://covene.com/gather-network-clients-pt-1/)  for information on how to create this.

 ## Instructions
-You must first obtain your organizations ORG ID, and Network ID.
-You can use the Get-OrgID.py script to obtain your ORG ID, and the Get-NetworkIDs.py file to get all network IDs in your organization.
-The Get-NetworkClients python script assumes you have successfully ran the Get-NetworkIDs.py file.
-See Assumptions above for more information.
-To use this script, you will also need to configure the following in Azure:
+ To use this script, you will  need to configure the following in Azure:
 - Communication Resource
 - Email Communication Resource
 - A Verified Domain or free azure domain.
 - Obtain and store your Azure Communication Resource URL in the script.

 You may also use another Email solution, such as [Google's Gmail](https://mailtrap.io/blog/python-send-email-gmail/).
-Once you have the Get-NetworkIDs.py file ran successfully, you may run the Covene-GetNetworkClients-Email-Alert-Template.py script.
-You can download the **new-clients.csv** in this repository, for use to run along with the GetNetworkClients script.This is the file that gets emailed when a new client is found.

  You will need to edit a few sections of this script for it to run, including:
 - API_Key=
-- ORG ID =
-- Timezone Settings
 - Email Settings
     - Your connection string is obtained from Azure- see Azure communication services email doc below.
         - connection_string=os.environ["Azure Communication Resource"]
     - Edit your sender address- replace DoNotReply@DOMAIN.com
     - "to": [{"address": "ENTER EMAIL YOU WANT TO SEND TO HERE" }],

+### Organizations
+If your API key has access to more than one organization, this script will by default choose the first returned Organization.

+In the GetOrgID function, see the following section:

+    if orgresponse:
+            OrganizationID = orgresponse[0]["id"]
+            OrgName = orgresponse[0]["name"]

+To Change the ORG ID, run the script and you will be presented with the full list of ORG's available.
+Example:

+    The Script will continue for the following ORG: ORG0 with organization ID: 697526.

+    2024-07-19 14:17:59,630 - INFO - Other Possible ORGs returned from API Call include:
+    2024-07-19 14:17:59,630 - INFO - 1: ORG0
+    2024-07-19 14:17:59,630 - INFO - 2: ORG1
+    2024-07-19 14:17:59,630 - INFO - 3: ORG2
+    2024-07-19 14:17:59,631 - INFO - 4: ORG3
+    2024-07-19 14:17:59,631 - INFO - 5: ORG4
+    2024-07-19 14:17:59,631 - INFO - 6: ORG5
+    2024-07-19 14:17:59,631 - INFO - 7: ORG6
+    2024-07-19 14:17:59,631 - INFO - 8: ORG7
+    2024-07-19 14:17:59,631 - INFO - 9: ORG8
+    2024-07-19 14:17:59,632 - INFO - 10: ORG9

+From the example above, the script will default to running the API request against Org0 (which is just a made up name for an organization).
+If you wish to run the API call against Org7 for example, update the code as follows:

+    if orgresponse:
+            OrganizationID = orgresponse[7]["id"]
+            OrgName = orgresponse[7]["name"]

+### Exclude Guest Networks
+This cript has an option to exclude clients that connect to guest networks.
+In the script, search for:

+    if is_today and client.get("ssid") != "GuestNetwork":

+Replace the "GuestNetwork" with the name of the guest network you would like to add.
+You can also include more than one guest network name by adding another and statment like so:

+    if is_today and client.get("ssid") != "GuestNetwork" and client.get("ssid") != "GuestNetwork2":

 ### Python Dependencies
-**Use PIP install command to download each Python package**:
+**Use pip install -r requirements.txt command to download each Python package**:

-- meraki
-- pytz
-- pandas
-- azure.communication.email
-- azure.identity
-- azure.core
-- azure.identity
+Ensure you download the requirements.txt file, and then run pip install -r requirements.txt.
+Eack required package will be downloaded.

 ### Improvements To Be Made
 The Get Network Clients script was created by a Network Engineer by trade, and not a python developer.
 AS a result, while this code functions, there is room for improvements.
-This script in the current form will work fine for small to medium sized organizations, however it does require many file read/write operations that could be reduced heavily.
-With a large number of networks for an organization, the read/write operations can be burdensome.
-Other items that may be useful for this script include:
-- Add in Python functions for each portion of the script, for better readability and testing.
-- Add the get networks API to run in the same script.
-- The script can be modified so it doesn't create and edit files.
-The information can be stored in memory.
-- Use pandas library more effectively for csv manipulation, such as built-in sorting/filtering.
-- Modularization: Break down the script into functions or classes to improve modularity.
-This makes the code easier to read and maintain.
-- Exception Handling: Implement try-except blocks to handle potential exceptions that could occur during API calls or file operations.
+Items that may be useful for this script include:
 - Update Mechanism: Implement a mechanism to check for updates or patches to dependencies, ensuring the script remains compatible with new versions of libraries.
 - As stated above, it may be more reliable to utilize windows task scheduler or cron jobs instead of the built in while true loop for continued monitoring of new clients.
 - At Times, you will get a random 503 error from Meraki when the dashoard does not respond in time, or if they are having issues.
 The script provided has no mechanism to re-start itself, or notify you that is has stopped running.